herrmannrobert/GlobColouR/README.md

 Things to do:

-• use of multiple values (e.g. time sequences) for mandatory arguments
+5. Use of multiple values (e.g. time sequences) for mandatory arguments